This policy was last updated on 01/06/2021.

 - Page accessed, URL click stream (the chronological order of our internet sites you visited)

 - Geographic location

 - Time of visit

 - Referring site, application, or service

-We use the information we get from the providers only to determine the most useful information you are looking for, and to improve and optimise this website.
-We do not combine the information collected through the use of the tools with personal data.
+We use the information we get from the providers to determine the most useful information you are looking for, and to improve and optimise this website.

 IX.
 Third party content and social media plug-ins